Skip to main content

 Can I have vaccinations while taking betamethasone?

-If you need any vaccinations, let the doctor or nurse know that you're taking a steroid.
+If you need any vaccinations, tell the doctor or nurse that you're taking a steroid.

-Non-live vaccines, like the coronavirus (COVID-19) vaccines, the injected flu vaccine and the Shingrix shingles vaccine, are safe to have while you're taking betamethasone.
+Non-live vaccines are safe to have while you're taking betamethasone.

 Why do I need to be careful of infections?